Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

 \subsection{Training and Deployment}

-Note that the EI and novelty detector components do not operate during the \emph{training} phase.
-Only \texttt{naf} is trained by learning a policy to select promising design candidates based on inputs from the GP surrogate model.
-As discussed earlier, the training process is formulated as a RL problem, where the agent (i.e., \texttt{naf}) learns through repeated optimization episodes with synthetic users. \autoref{tab:rl_mapping} summarizes the RL formulation used in our meta-BO training pipeline.
-After training across diverse synthetic users, we obtain a large collection of design-performance pairs $(x, y)$ representing population-level behavior.
-These are then used to train the novelty detector (a Bayesian Neural Network, or BNN), which learns to estimate how likely a real user is out-of-distribution based on deviations from the synthetic population.

-During \emph{deployment}, all four components of \method operate in concert.
-The surrogate model (GP) continuously fits the incoming data from real users.
-The \texttt{naf} model uses the updated GP predictions and the current objective weights to generate acquisition scores tailored to the user and design objectives.
-Simultaneously, the novelty detector assesses the novelty of the current user and dynamically adjusts the weight assigned to EI, which serves as a fallback acquisition function.
-The final acquisition value for each design candidate is computed as a weighted combination of \texttt{naf} and EI outputs, with the novelty-based weight $\lambda_{\text{EI}}$ governing the balance.
-We set a minimum iteration threshold $K$, so that the weighted-sum mechanism for acquisition values is activated only after $K$ iterations, ensuring that \texttt{naf} maintains full control during the initial phase.
+\texttt{naf} is trained with a large number of synthetic users.
+Then, we obtain a large collection of design-performance pairs $(x, y)$ representing population-level behavior, which are used to train the novelty detector.
+During \emph{deployment}, the novelty detector assesses the novelty of the user and adjusts the weight assigned to EI, as described in \autoref{eq:weighted-sum}.
+We set a minimum iteration threshold $K=3$, so that the weighted-sum mechanism for acquisition values is activated from the 4th iterations, ensuring that \texttt{naf} maintains full control during the initial 3 iterations.